Curio-org/Curio/README.md

 - Backend
   We have powered our backend with AWS thus we are using Amazon S3 buckets to store the recorded audios and to further retrieve them according to the respective video.

-## Innovation & one prespective to use it
+## Innovation & one perspective to use it

 The idea is to link the students who are studying different languages to provide a platform where they can come and test their language skills by audio dubbing videos in the languages they are learning.
 The dub made by them will have to pass through a VALIDATION where they will get a review of their dub and can access their skills by the same.